noxitylabs/knowledgebase/README.md

 ### Editing the Knowledgebase

 1. You always push to your own branch.
 It will be your firstname-lastname.
-This is because we are limited to one contributor per organisation.
 2. Create a new branch from the `main` branch.
 3. Make your changes to the knowledgebase.
 4. Commit your changes to **your** branch.
 5. Create a pull request to the `main` branch.
-6. Wait for a team leader to review your changes.
+6. Wait for a project maintainer to review your changes.

 ### Tips and Notes

-1. The knowledgebase uses formatting available here: https://help.noxity.io/essentials/markdown - This will be later moved to Confluence.
+1. The knowledgebase uses formatting available here: https://help.noxity.io/essentials/markdown
-2. If you are using Visual Studio Code, we reccomend setting syntax checker to "HTML" for .mdx files within this project.
+2. If you are using Visual Studio Code, we recommend setting syntax checker to "HTML" for .mdx files within this project.
 This will help you see any errors in your formatting.

+---
+## To Dos
+- Add github link to the knolwedgebase in the header - DONE ✅
+- Open source the knowledgebase system - DONE ✅
+- Add icons to sidebar links - DONE ✅

+- Implement different "sidebarTitle" for each article
+- Implement "raiseIssue" and "suggestEdit" buttons + setup GitHub to allow these requests
+- Change background to something more dynamic
+- Fix purpleish glow on button hover and search popup.
+Replace it with Noxity red
+- Find nice gradient for anchor icon links
+- Fix card links opening in a new tab
+- Add a "back to top" button
+- Add live chat to the knowledgebase
+- Add icons to "tabs" in the header if loaded from mobile (currently they all show the same icon)
+- Add website & tiktok icon in the footer
+- Implement URL shortener for KB

+---
+## Ideas
+- Implement "og:image" in the head section of each article
+- Custom colored icons on cards (Example: https://infisical.com/docs/documentation/getting-started/introduction)
+- Custom images on cards (https://docs.propelauth.com/reference/overview)
+- Add emojis / icons to the article navigation guide and be funny with GIFs (https://docs.mage.ai/data-integrations/overview)
+- Investiate  "ultraLight" & "ultraDark" configuration options

 ---